saltyorg/docs/docs/reference/safire.md

 Saltbox defaults to using service accounts for uploading to multiple teamdrives to allow for future growth.

-To make the setup more straightforward, this guide will leverage safire to generate as much infrastructure as possible.
+To make the setup more straightforward, this guide will leverage `safire` to generate as much infrastructure as possible.

-This will set up three Shared Drives ["td_movies", "td_tv", "td_music"] and setup all the infrastructure you need for Saltbox to use them.
+This will set up three Shared Drives ["sb_movies", "sb_tv", "sb_music"] and setup all the infrastructure you need for Saltbox to use them.

 Don't change those names; they're referenced a few places below, so things will break if you change them.